- Curriculum and Instruction; Educational Leadership and Policy Studies

 - (812) 856-8122

 I teach in both Curriculum Studies and Philosophy of Education, as well as the Teacher Education minor.
-My courses include "What is a Good Education?"
-"Dialogue and Difference: Ethics, Religion, and Democracy in Education," and "Preservice Teacher Socialization."
+My courses include:

-My scholarship examines the intersection of education, religion, and citizenship, particularly in the context of K-12 education in the United States.
-I have spent the last 12 years studying the phenomenon of homeschooling--its various philosophies, practices, and policies--and am the author of Write These Laws on Your Children: Inside the World of Conservative Christian Homeschooling (Beacon, 2009).
+In addition, my work examines the intersection of education, religion, and citizenship, particularly in the context of K-12 education in the United States.
+I have spent the last 19 years studying the phenomenon of homeschooling—its various philosophies, practices, and policies—and am the author of Write These Laws on Your Children: Inside the World of Conservative Christian Homeschooling (Beacon, 2009).

-I serve as Managing Director for the International Center for Home Education Research (www.ICHER.org), a nonpartisan organization which provides expert information and analysis on homeschooling research for journalists, policymakers, and scholars.
+I serve as Managing Director for the International Center for Home Education Research, a nonpartisan organization which provides expert information and analysis on homeschooling research for journalists, policymakers, and scholars.

 I am currently accepting doctoral students interested in research and scholarship in the areas of teacher education, civic education, religion and education, and alternative contexts such as homeschooling.
 Doctoral students working under my mentorship have recently conducted research related to the following: